unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 String
 {: .label }

-Event based on which to trigger facet selection / deselection: “click” or “change”.
+Event based on which to trigger facet selection / deselection.

 ### Default Value
 {: .no_toc }